 Naturally, I called Dr. Allman.

 Dr. Allman’s office phone was disconnected.
 I thought he had retired, but I reached him at home.
 Sadly, I learned that he was dying of prostate cancer.
 Dr. Allman referred me to his “best student”, Dr. Wayne B. Leadbetter.
-Dr. Leadbetter, who called me “the bad penny that won’t go away” because I kept returning to his office with new injuries, followed Dr. Allman’s scar, and removed that annoyance for me.
+Dr. Leadbetter called me “the bad penny that won’t go away” because I kept returning to his office with new injuries.
+He followed Dr. Allman’s scar, and removed the annoyance for me.

 Where Did My Brain Go?